Skip to content

 Workplace

 Noise levels in the workplace are a constant concern for employers in any industry, whether your staff work predominantly in a factory or office environment.
 Offices may be subject to group discussion, air conditioning units along with other electronics that contribute to the day-to-day background noise.
-In contrast, factory operatives may have to contend with heavy machinery that extrude noise consistently for hours at a time, this prolonged level of noise can lead to hearing damage if not properly checked using an appropriate sound level meter or noise testing sensor.
+In contrast, factory operatives may have to contend with heavy machinery that extrude noise consistently for hours at a time, this prolonged level of noise can lead to hearing damage if not properly checked using an appropriate meter or noise testing sensor.

 Airports

-Jet Turbine
+Jet turbine

 Airports are highly-reliant on sound testing and decibel meters to ensure noise pollution levels are kept to a minimum.
 Aircraft are noted as a major source of noise and can exceed 140 decibels during take-off.
 When designing aircraft, manufacturers can use sound level meters to test noise levels of jet engines and turbines.
 The Federal Aviation Administration provide a wealth of information on aircraft noise emissions and standards.